mend/renovate-ce-ee/docs/migrating-to-renovate-ce.md

 ## Change to the Environment Variables
 Some existing environment variables have been renamed, and some new ones have been added.

+See the specific configuration instructions ([GitHub](./configuration-github.md), [GitLab](./configuration-gitlab.md)) to learn more about the variables mentioned below.

 ### Common variables
 | Renovate On-Premise | Renovate Community Edition |
 |--|--|